1.1 What is it?

 2.5 What are the side effects of drug therapy?

 There is no effective therapeutic regimen for CANDLE syndrome.
 High doses of steroids (1-2 mg/kg/day) have been shown to improve some symptoms including skin eruptions, fever and joint pain but once tapered, these manifestations often return.
-Tumour necrosis factor alpha (TNF-alpha) inhibitors
+Tumour necrosis factor alpha (TNF-alpha)

-have provided temporary improvement in some patients but gave rise to flares in others.
+inhibitors and IL-1 (anakinra) have provided temporary improvement in some patients but gave rise to flares in others.
 The immunosuppressive drug, tocilizumab

 , has shown minimal efficacy.
 Experimental studies with the use of JAK-kinase inhibitors (tofacitinib) are ongoing.